 I’ve missed considerably less work using this system, that’s for sure!

 Blood ketone strips are covered by some insurance companies and not covered by others.
 And they are expensive with insurance and crazy expensive without.
 But for us, they are worth the expense.
 Some insurance plans cover these under the pharmacy benefit and some cover them under durable medical equipment (DME).

 There are now two choices in blood ketone meters.
 The Abbott Precision Xtra and the Novo Max Plus.
 Novo Max usually has an offer to get a free blood ketone meter.

-And as a side note, we keep a Precision Xtra meter at home, at school, and in our preparedness kit (watch for a vlog on that topic soon!).
+And as a side note, we keep a ketone meter at home, at school, and in our preparedness kit (watch for a vlog on that topic soon!).
 I think we have three of them and have never had to pay for the meter.
 We got a prescription for the meter itself and there has never been a copay when we’ve picked it up from the pharmacy.
 And we all know that companies practically give away the meters because they are making their money off of the test strips!